MobilePayDev/MobilePay-Subscriptions/docs/authentication.md

 ## <a name="general-notes_authentication"></a>Authentication

+### Authorization

+The MobilePay API Gateway is ensuring the authentication of all Subscriptions API requests.

 ### <a name="openid-connect"></a>OpenID Connect
 When the merchant is onboarded, he has a user in MobilePay that is able to manage which products the merchant wishes to use.